Real Estate Development

 Examine the interdisciplinary, high-stakes nature of real estate development and the mix of specialized analytical, financial, and organizational skills needed for successful project completion.
 This includes site selection, land use, entitlements, market and feasibility analysis, budgets, construction loan finance, construction, and income-producing property types (office, multifamily, and mixed-use).

-The Professional Certificate in Real Estate Development credential is issued to students who successfully complete four 6-week courses (either in-person or online).
+The Professional Certificate in Real Estate Development credential is issued to students who successfully complete four 6-week courses.

 Real Estate Development Principles and Process REDV-0020